codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 -   The deployment date is the timestamp when the corresponding pull request is merged.
 -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 -   Pulse associates all the Bitbucket user groups of the author of a merged pull request with the corresponding deployment, excluding the user groups with less than two members.
 Pulse only takes the changes to Bitbucket user groups into account on pull requests merged after those changes.

+## Automatic incident detection strategies {: id="incident-detection-strategy"}

+The Pulse Bitbucket integration detects incidents automatically using [pull request reverts](#bb-incident-pr-revert).
+You can also choose [not to detect incidents via Bitbucket](#bb-incident-not-detect).

+### Use pull request reverts (based on default branch) {: id="bb-incident-pr-revert"}

+-   Pulse bases incident detection on [pull request reverts](https://support.atlassian.com/bitbucket-cloud/docs/merge-a-pull-request/#Revert-a-merged-pull-request).
+-   Pulse considers an incident any pull request that **targets the default branch** of the repository merged from a branch whose name starts with `revert-pr-`, getting the number of the reverted pull request from the branch name, `revert-pr-<pull request number>`.
+If you change the name of the branch created by Bitbucket when you revert a pull request, Pulse may not be able to obtain the incident data correctly.
+-   The incident creation date is the timestamp when the reverted pull request was initially merged.
+If Pulse can't get the reverted pull request number from the branch name, the incident creation date is the timestamp of the first commit to the incident pull request.
+-   Pulse associates incidents to the system matching the repository name.

+### Don't detect incidents via Bitbucket {: id="bb-incident-not-detect"}

+-   Pulse doesn't detect incidents automatically using Bitbucket events.

+    Choose this option if you want to send to Pulse the information about your **incidents** using another Pulse integration - [PagerDuty one-click integration](pagerduty-integration.md), [Pulse CLI](../cli/cli.md), or [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs) - or if you don't want Pulse to track incidents data.

 ## Collected data